-The Community Sport Hub project is an exciting and innovative approach to the development of sport in local communities.
+The Community Sport Hub project is an exciting and innovative approach to the development of physical activity and sport in local communities.
 Community Sports Hubs are a key part of sportscotland‘s contribution to legacy 2014.
 The project is delivered locally by High Life Highland and aims to bring together all the key partners involved in health and wellbeing, physical activity, and sport development to create a joint approach locally to increase participation levels.
 The project has a particular focus on equalities and inclusion by supporting activity groups and clubs to deliver quality sports and physical activity opportunities to the whole community.

 The aims of the Community Sport Hubs in the Highlands are to:

-- Encourage a more coordinated approach to the development of sport and physical activity within Highland Communities.
+- Encourage a more coordinated approach to the development of physical and mental health and wellbeing, sport and activities within Highland Communities.

 - Investigate whether existing sport and physical activity opportunities meet local needs.

 - Provide a forum for all local sports clubs, activity groups and partners to meet, share good practice, information, and exchange ideas.

 - Support our local Community Clubs to deliver quality sports, activity and exercise provision.